Origins of the UV/X-ray Relation in Arakelian 120: Discussion and Conclusions

-Instead, the dominance of the UV in the SED means that most of the UV must be intrinsic rather than reprocessed and most of its variability must also then be intrinsic.
+We conclude that most of the UV variability must be intrinsic rather than reprocessed.
 A standard accretion disc cannot vary on these timescales (see e.g. the discussion in \citealt{ND18}), but the structures required to produce the observed emission do not look like a standard accretion disc but rather are better described by a warm Comptonisation component.
-This is in contrast to the stellar mass black hole binary systems which do show disc dominated spectra at similar and higher luminosities (see e.g. \citealt{DGK07}).
+However, in the models this spans between the soft X-ray and UV as a single component, but the soft X-ray excess variability is much faster than the observed UV variability.
+If this is a single component, then we require that the soft X-ray excess is the more variable high energy tail.

-The main differences between the accretion flow in stellar and supermassive black holes is the temperature of the optically thick accretion material.
+Thus our (lack of) understanding of the UV variability is directly related to our (lack of) understanding of the warm Comptonisation component.
+This is not seen in the stellar mass black hole binary systems at the same $L/L_{Edd}$ (see e.g. \citealt{DGK07}), so pointers to the nature of this component may come from the difference between stellar and supermassive black holes.
+The main change with mass is the temperature of the optically thick accretion material.
 In the stellar mass systems this is $\sim 10^7$~K, peaking in the X-ray band, while for AGN it reduces to $\sim 10^5$~K, peaking in the UV.
 Atomic opacities are very important at UV temperatures, but have very little effect at X-ray temperatures.
 The UV opacity could induce convective turbulence in the disc, and/or power winds which fail and crash back down to the surface, shock heating it to produce all or part of the soft X-ray excess (\citealt{GD17}).

 Another difference is in the extent of the radiation pressure dominated section of the disc.
 This is not the same as the Eddington limit, where the radiation pressure exceeds gravity.
 Instead, there is an instability which occurs when the radiation pressure exceeds gas pressure inside the disc.
 The ansatz of a standard Shakura-Sunyaev disc is that the vertically integrated heating rate follows the total pressure, so is $\propto T$ in the gas pressure dominated regime, but $\propto T^4$ in the radiation pressure dominated region.
 A small fluctuation in temperature leads to a larger fluctuation in pressure in the radiation dominated regime, which leads to a runaway increase in heating.
 The ratio of radiation to gas pressure goes as $M^{1/4}$ in a Shakura-Sunyaev disc, so is approximately 100 times larger in AGN compared to a BHB at the same Eddington fraction.
 The standard disc models predict that the inner disc in BHB should also be subject to this instability at $L/L_{Edd}\ge 0.05$, yet the observed BHB discs are extremely stable (see e.g. \citealt{GD04}).
 This motivates different heating prescriptions, but it remains clear that AGN discs are much more strongly affected by the radiation pressure instability than BHB (see e.g. \citealt{GJCW17}).